Campsis radicans

-Campsis radicans, the trumpet vine, yellow trumpet vine, or trumpet creeper (also known in North America as cow itch vine or hummingbird vine), is a species of flowering plant in the family Bignoniaceae, native to the eastern United States, and naturalized elsewhere.
+Campsis radicans, the trumpet vine, yellow trumpet vine, or trumpet creeper (also known in North America as cow-itch vine or hummingbird vine), is a species of flowering plant in the trumpet vine family Bignoniaceae, native to eastern North America, and naturalized elsewhere.
 Growing to 10 m, it is a vigorous, deciduous woody vine, notable for its showy trumpet-shaped flowers.
-It inhabits woodlands and riverbanks, and is also a popular garden subject.
+It inhabits woodlands and riverbanks, and is also a popular garden plant.